sysops-notes/sysops-notes.github.io/sections/ec2.md

 	* Without "Create volume" permissions
 		* Can't copy encrypted AMI
 		* Can't copy AMI with billingProduct
-		* Workarounds: Launch instance from AMI then create new from it
+		* Workaround: Launch instance from AMI then create new from it

 ## Elastic IP